smnorris/bcfishpass/01_prep/barriers/01_falls/README.md

 #### Adding features

-To add falls not present in other data sources, add rows to the manually compiled falls file `data/falls_other.csv` as required.
+To add falls not present in FISS/FWA, add rows to the manually compiled falls file `data/falls_other.csv` as required.
 Populate the `barrier_ind` column in this file to control the barrier status of features added.